 The Human Motion Interactive Cell is a research facility equipped with cameras and other sensors designed to precisely capture human motion (mocap) during activities of daily living and athletics.

+Optical motion capture (oMC) operation is based on stereophotogrammetry where the three-dimensional coordinates of points (markers) on an object are produced in two or more photographic images taken from different positions.
 The HMiLab is equipped with a high-speed 12-camera motion analysis system that accurately track 3-dimensional locations of reflective markers to sub-millimeter accuracy at up to 100 samples per second.
 Motion capture uses cameras 2-dimensional images, combined to create a 3-dimensional approximation of where the object actually is located.
 This concept is the corner stone of labs studying human motion.

+Wearable motion capture (wMC) relies on acceleration and rotational velocity measurements from miniature wearable triaxial accelerometers, gyroscopes and IMUs.
 In addition to a high-speed 3-dimensional camera system, the HMiLab utilizes wearable sensors.
 Recent advances in low-cost sensors and electronics have opened new doors to expanding the analysis of human motion.
 We are developing low-cost sensors to measure everything from knee rotation when climbing stairs to elbow flexion in the workspace.